HITB-CyberWeek/hitbsecconf-ctf-2023/vuln_images/README.md

 ```
 6. Run `python3 deploy_proxies.py [--skip-preparation] ../services/<service-name>/deploy.yaml`

-You can also deploy proxies on current machine, not remote one.
+You can also deploy proxies on the current machine, not remote one.
 In this case:

-1. Ignore option `PROXY_SSH_KEY` in `settings.py`, because we will not use SSH for connection to the proxy machine
+1. Ignore option `PROXY_SSH_KEY` in `settings.py`, because we will not use SSH for connecting to the proxy machine
 2. Run `python3 deploy_proxies.py [--skip-preparation] --local --team-id <TEAM_ID> ../services/<service-name>/deploy.yaml`

-_See routes/deploy_local_proxies.sh as an example how we deploy all proxies to the local machine._
+_See router/deploy_local_proxies.sh as an example how we deploy all proxies to the local machine._